lpmi-13/current-projects/README.md

 - memory estimates (in case of caching)
 - how much percentage of the requests should we cache (figure out number of requests and then how many of those requests we expect to hit the cache)

+## 187) Chaos-pod
+- controlled chaos in a gitpod
+- we need the smallest possible bunch of stuff that we can deterministically break (network partition, load, and maybe bad config updates)
+- use github.com/wg/wrk to generate load
+- use tc to simulate network partitions
+- simulate new deployments of config maybe
+- possible issue that we can abstract away the actual configuration of the issues via a web UI (so that "setting" security group rules "looks" the same in our pod as it does in an authentic situation), but then the interrogation of what the actual issue is could get a bit muddled, and the implemenation will be WAY heavier...